NKTgLaw/NKTgLaw/README.md

 • The unit of measurement is NKTm, representing a unit of varying inertia.

-*The sign and value of the two quantities NKTg₁ and NKTg₂ determine the movement tendency*:
+The sign and value of the two quantities NKTg₁ and NKTg₂ determine the movement tendency:

 • If NKTg₁ is positive, the object tends to move away from the stable state.